June 09, 2026

 If you've noticed that your muscles take longer to bounce back after a workout than they did five or ten years ago, mitochondrial aging may be a factor.
 Muscle cells are particularly mitochondria-dense, and their performance is closely tied to mitochondrial health.

-What the research shows: Clinical studies on Urolithin A have demonstrated measurable improvements in muscle endurance and recovery in adults — directly linked to improved mitophagy and mitochondrial quality.
+What the research shows: Human studies on Urolithin A (using 500–1000 mg per day) observed measurable improvements in muscle endurance in adults — linked to improved mitophagy and mitochondrial quality.
+The first-in-human trial (Andreux 2019) also tested a lower 250 mg dose and found it safe and bioavailable.

 3. You Feel Mentally Foggy or Less Sharp